jlaumonier/mlsurvey/doc/projectmanagement.md

         See https://datascience.stackexchange.com/questions/33527/scikit-learn-decision-tree-in-production
         https://github.com/scikit-learn/scikit-learn/issues/11041
         https://www.andrey-melentyev.com/model-interoperability.html
-* F : adding search of specific dataset.
-Adding a new search field ?
 * F : adding a base_directory for LearningWorkflows and child
 * B : Demographic parity is not defined if, in a dataset, no instance belong to privileged or unpriviliged class.
 * F : Allowing very large datasets (Dask ?)

 ## Current
-* T : Rename Logging class to "FilesOperation"-ish class.
-Make it used by the Config class to read the json file
+* F : Adding dynamic and generic criteria in visualization
+* F : adding search of specific dataset.
+Adding a new search field ?

 ## Done
 * Git repository : local